In 2021, Instagram reported over 500 million users viewed Stories.

 Before looking at the results, you might think "The ideal Story should be as short as possible," simply because it's content on a fast-paced social media platform.
 But, then, you might also remember that a number of publications, like Harvard Business Publishing and The Washington Post have leveraged Stories as a way to share long-form content.

 So, which approach is right and which is wrong?'

 It seems that there are solid themes in ideal Story length, however, there still might not be an ideal number of pages in this type of content.

 According to the poll, 63% of consumers will tap through six pages or less, with 34% saying they tap through four to six pages on average.
+This data aligns with the feedback we got from marketers through our HubSpot Blog survey.
 However, more than one-third of consumers will tap through stories with more than seven pages, with 20% saying they'll tap through 10 or more.

 Data Source: Lucid Software